Brenda Blethyn: 2004–2010: Established actress

 A major hit for Blethyn came with Joe Wright's Pride & Prejudice, a 2005 adaptation of the same-titled novel by Jane Austen.
 Starring alongside Keira Knightley and Donald Sutherland, Blethyn played Mrs. Bennet, a fluttery mother of five sisters who desperately schemes to marry her daughters off to men of means.
 During promotion of the film, she noted of her portrayal of the character: "I've always thought she had a real problem and shouldn't be made fun of.
 She's pushy with a reason.
 As soon as Mr. Bennet dies, all the money goes down the male line; she has to save her daughters from penury."
 With both a worldwide gross of over US$121 million and several Academy Award and Golden Globe nominations, the film became a critical and commercial success, spawning Blethyn another BAFTA Award nomination for Best Actress in a Supporting Role.
 In 2007, she appeared in the independent Australian coming-of-age comedy Clubland.
 Playing a character that was created specifically with her in mind, Blethyn portrayed a bawdy comedian with a sinking career faced with the romantic life of her young son, played by Khan Chittenden.
-The film was released in Australia in June 2007, and selected for screening at the prestigious Sundance Film Festival where it was picked up by Warner Independent Pictures for a $4 million deal and gained glowing reviews.
+The film was released in Australia in June 2007, and was screened Sundance Film Festival where distributed Warner Independent Pictures for a $4 million deal and gained positive reviews.
 Los Angeles Times film critic Carina Chocano wrote, "the movie belongs to Blethyn, who takes a difficult, easily misunderstood role and gracefully cracks it open to reveal what's inside."
-The following year, she was nominated for an Australian Film Institute Award and an Inside Film Award for her performance.
+The role earned her nominations for the Australian Film Institute Award and an Inside Film Award.

 Also in 2007, Blethyn reunited with Joe Wright on Atonement, an adaptation from Ian McEwan's critically acclaimed novel of the same name.
 On her role of a housekeeper in a cast that also features Keira Knightley, Saoirse Ronan and James McAvoy, Blethyn commented: "It's a tiny, tiny part.
 If you blink you'll miss me."
 The film garnered generally positive reviews from film critics and received a Best Picture nomination at the 2008 Academy Awards.
 A box office success around the globe, it went on to gross a total of $129 million worldwide.
 Blethyn also appeared as Márja Dmitrijewna Achrosímowa in a supporting role in the internationally produced 2007 miniseries War and Peace by RAI, filmed in Russia and Lithuania.